Agreements vs Contracts: What’s the Difference

 The key difference between contracts and agreements is that a contract is a form of agreement that is always legally enforceable.
 An agreement can be a contract, as long as it has all the elements of a contract that makes it enforceable.

 With Enable, every detail of the deal is recorded in the system first, and from that the contractual agreement is created – not the other way around.
-There is workflow to control the sign off process, a clear audit trail of what has been said and changed.
+There is a workflow to control the sign off process, a clear audit trail of what has been said and changed.
 There are no separate documents needed, and in summary, everyone involved sees just one version of the deal.

 Category:

-Agreements vs Contracts: The Key Differences
+Agreements vs Contracts: What’s the Difference

 Elizabeth Lavelle